Monday, December 23, 2024

 Belyavtseva confirms: in early March, it was she who actually concluded an agreement with Ukrzaliznytsia and the director of a private enterprise for the supply of meat for distribution to people.
 And not only meat, but also hundreds of tons of other products from many suppliers.
 At that time, due to the attack on the OVA building, not a single authorized administration employee except her had a special key with a signature.

 “When the rocket hit the administration building on the first day, it was a miracle that we didn’t die.
 We literally postponed the meeting by 15 minutes, I met this rocket at the intersection of Yaroslav the Wise and Mironositskaya, I was driving up to the administration by car.
 I was the only one of those who had the right to sign who kept the key.
 This is the flash drive we use to sign documents.
 None of the deputies ever carried it with them.
-But I had it in my bag, I didn’t leave it at work, and that’s how she escaped from a missile attack.”
+And I had it in my bag, I didn’t leave it at work, and that’s how she escaped from a missile attack.”

 The Office of the President and the Cabinet of Ministers decided to introduce the movement of humanitarian aid across regions through the Ukrzaliznytsia platform.
 This decision was made at the beginning of March 2022.
 Separately, the relevant ministry identified enterprises where it was possible to buy food and, at the expense of the budget, feed people in the affected areas.
 Each of the regional administrations could join, but this required the same hardware key-flash drive.
 It turned out that there were no more surviving keys for the entire OVA - so Victoria Belyavtseva became involved in providing the region with products.
 According to Belyavtseva, in fact, the Regional Humanitarian Headquarters in the Kharkiv region, created at the direction of the Office of the President, was headed by Vita Kovalskaya, deputy chairman of Oleg Sinegubov’s HOVA.
 He brought her with him from Poltava and appointed her to the position of deputy literally a couple of weeks before the invasion.
-This Humanitarian Headquarters also included the leaders of the region’s security bloc, people’s deputies and the heads of some district administrations - everyone who remained in place, survived and did not run away.
+This Humanitarian Headquarters also included the leaders of the region’s security bloc, people’s deputies and heads of some district administrations - everyone who remained in place, survived and did not run away.

-“After the blow to the administration, we moved to the State Industry building, and from there, from that basement floor, I practically did not leave for many weeks.
+“After the blow to the administration, we moved to the State Industry building, and from there, from that ground floor, I practically did not leave for many weeks.
 Everything that we did in the first months of the war was not part of any of our job responsibilities, we never did this, we never did this.
 I had to act spontaneously.
 I actually ordered these products because I had the right to sign - there were whole echelons of cereals, canned food, powdered milk and much more.
 But the only way to make sure that everything really arrived was to come to the station.
 Other people from the governor’s team took care of things on the spot,” recalls Belyavtseva.

 Messages about the work of this headquarters regularly appeared on the HOVA website.
 It was Deputy Head of Administration Kovalskaya who reported how much flour, cheese, milk and other products were allocated for the needs of communities.
 It was she who spoke in detail, sometimes even against the backdrop of freight cars, where and how much food would go this time.